coinos/coinos-server/README.md

 At anypoint to purge the database and start with a new one run `rm -rf mysql` and then `mkdir mysql` and then the same steps following from that point as outlined above.

 To review a log of individual containers use `docker-compose app` or `docker-compose maria` etc; container names are available in `docker-compose.yml` or via `docker-compose ps` when they are running.  `docker images` will show you a list of the images installed on your system and `docker image rm [IMAGE ID]` removes them.

-*Known issue: coinos-server app container may currently crash in non production environment, to work around this you may edit `package.json` and edit the following line

-    "start" : "nodemon index.js",
-    # change to:
-    "start" : "SCOPE=MIN nodemon index.js",

-and then restart the container ie- `docker-compose restart app`

-Note this workaround disables most functionality including Bitcoin, Lightning, and Liquid interactions.

 #### Volumes and local filesystem changes